EveryOneIsGross/scratchTHOUGHTS/TeAraTika.md

 ---

-*Draft 0.3, May 2026.
-Offered for critique, correction, and koha.*
+*living doc 0.3, May 2026.
+Offered as commons and koha.*
-*Licensed CC BY-SA 4.0.
-Not crown copyright.
-Commons.*